 A new research out of the University of British Columbia found that valuing time over money is a stable preference that may provide one the path to greater happiness.

 Carefully prioritizing their lives, they will selectively pursue relationships and hobbies that fill up their emotional tanks.
-They understand that wealth is just as important within as it is without.
+They understand that inner peace is much more important than material wealth.

 The content in this publication is presented for informative purposes only.
 In no sense is this information intended to provide diagnoses or act as a substitute for the work of a qualified professional.
 For this, we recommend that you contact a reliable specialist.